syl20bnr/spacemacs/README.md

   "A list of packages and/or extensions that will not be install and loaded.")
 ```

-Note that for now, disabled packages that have been installed are not
+Note that for now, excluded packages that have been installed are not
 uninstalled.
 You'll have to delete them manually from your `~/.emacs.d/elpa`
 directory.